A beginner's guide to waterfowl hunting on Sauvie Island: Introduction

 Almost half of the island’s 26,000 acres are owned by the State of Oregon, which purchased the land in the 1940s largely through funding from a federal tax on arms and ammunition.
 These lands were subsequently designated as a state wildlife area by the Oregon Legislature and placed under management of the Oregon Department of Fish and Wildlife (ODFW).

 Today, ODFW manages the wildlife area to provide habitat for waterfowl, conserve important natural resource values, and to create recreational opportunities for hunters, anglers and wildlife viewers.
-An important component of ODFW’s management plan is a waterfowl hunting program that provides unparalleled recreational opportunities to tens of thousands of hunters each fall and winter.
+An important component of ODFW’s management plan is a waterfowl hunting program that provides unparalleled recreational opportunities to thousands of hunters each fall and winter.
 This program is designed with the dual goals of maximizing quality hunting experiences for sportsmen while protecting migratory birds.

 The waterfowl hunting program is multi-faceted to accommodate a wide variety of hunting styles and abilities.
 The possibilities include hunting from bench-style blinds in a corn field and from makeshift blinds next to the shores of one of the island’s many lakes.
 There are accessible blinds for people with disabilities.
 And there are hunts for those who want to roam wide open fields or even hunt from a boat.